syncfusion-content/blazor-docs/blazor/datagrid/columns.md

 ```

-> * In above external component is used to define the list view component in the column chooser content template to show/hide columns.
 > * You can build reusable custom component for your customization as like above code example.
 > * Here custom component is used to define the Syncfusion [ListView](https://blazor.syncfusion.com/documentation/listview/getting-started) component in the content template to show/hide column's